Ioanardelean/PanicControl/Wiki.md

 > ping the test watcher to 30 seconds or less
 - Create template email
 > choose, upload, create template
+- create a list of principals user
+> choose, upload, create template
 - Create backup Page
 > choose, upload, create template
 - Displayng monitorig dashboard and Protocol file
 > monitoring chart about the incidents in the last year
 > upload, create a protocole Panic
+- Displayng the list of project on account
+> avaible and unavaible button
+- Displayng about section
+> contact info